Stenting and medical therapy for atherosclerotic renal-artery stenosis.

 Kidney & Diabetes

 Cooper, Christopher J; Murphy, Timothy P; Cutlip, Donald E; Jamerson, Kenneth; Henrich, William; Reid, Diane M; Cohen, David J; Matsumoto, Alan H; Steffes, Michael; Jaff, Michael R; Prince, Martin R; Lewis, Eldrin F; Tuttle, Katherine MD; Shapiro, Joseph I; Rundback, John H; Massaro, Joseph M; D'Agostino, Ralph B; and Dworkin, Lance D, "Stenting and medical therapy for atherosclerotic renal-artery stenosis."
 (2014).
-All Publications.
+Journal Articles and Abstracts.
 103.